CouriersRyan/BazaarBananas/README.md

 With an event, the player has a series of choices on how to spend resources to get past them and somethings gain.
 Markets are identified by cyan nodes and events by pink nodes.
 You must select a choice to move on.
 You can close the menu to look at the map, but you must open it again and either hit 'confirm' in the market or select a choice in the event.

+*Project should be played in 16:9 aspect ratio.
+Other aspects will make the UI clip.

 # Sources
 [DelaunatorSharp](https://github.com/nol1fe/delaunator-sharp) Package by nol1fe is licensed under the MIT license.